CodySchrank/FastTail/README.md

 const fastTail = new FastTail("test.txt");

-// Tail a file from the beginning fastTail.tail((line: string) => {
+// Tail a file from the end
-    // Every line of file
+fastTail.tail((line: string) => {
+    // new lines from tail
     // Watches for changes
 }, (index: number) => {
     // Optionally callback index of last line of file